PeeganKreece/idkgithub/README.md

 # Final Steps
-You should set the coords field on your poly to where you want to interact with it, then you want to set the RegisterNetEvent('name') name to the event = field in your polyzone aswell everything should work then feel free to contact Keegan#8025 for any questions that arent too farfetched
+You should set the coords field on your poly to where you want to interact with it, then you want to set the RegisterNetEvent('name') name to the event = field in your polyzone aswell everything should work then feel free to contact Keegan#8025 for any questions that arent too farfetched. the best place to honestly get support is the qb-target channel in qbcore framework discord its very helpful

 # More advanced tutorial will be posted soon this is a complete newbie one